tintinsnowy/azure-docs/articles/storage/queues/storage-python-how-to-use-queue-storage.md

 from azure.storage.queue import QueueService
 ```

 The following code creates a **QueueService** object using the storage account name and account key.
-Replace 'myaccount' and 'mykey' with your account name and key.
+Replace 'myaccount' and 'mykey' with your storage account name and access key.

 ```python
 queue_service = QueueService(account_name='myaccount', account_key='mykey')